subquery/documentation/docs/academy/herocourse/module4.md

 ```

-We then obtain the account, newReward and the block timestamp and store it within the relevant fields within our entity object.
-We then save the entity.
+Next, obtain the `account`, `newReward` and the block **timestamp**, and store it within the relevant fields of our entity object.
+Then, save the entity.

 ```